openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 In this example, a node list `incrs` is created, containing the expressions `x += 1`, ..., `x += 5`.
 Interpolating `incrs` lists the nodes sequentially, with a newline after each node.
 This is suitable for inserting expressions and declarations that need to be executed sequentially.

-The following example demonstrates cases where parentheses are required around interpolations to ensure correctness.
+The following example demonstrates cases where parentheses are needed around interpolations to ensure correctness.

 <!-- verify -->